 Dr. Mark Doerries

 Artistic Director of the Notre Dame Children's Choir & Sacred Music Academy

 Head of the Graduate Choral Conducting Program

-Mark Doerries is an Associate Professor in the Practice of Conducting, Head of the Graduate Studio in Choral Conducting, and the Associate Director for Community Engagement for Sacred Music at Notre Dame.
+Dr. Mark Doerries is the Acting Director of Sacred Music at Notre Dame, Head of the Graduate Conducting Studio, and an Associate Professor in the Practice of Conducting for Sacred Music at Notre Dame.
 Doerries serves as the Artistic Director of the Notre Dame Children's Choir, Children’s Organ Training Program, and the Sacred Music Academy, the community engagement arm of Sacred Music at Notre Dame.

 With the Notre Dame Children's Choir Doerries recorded four albums: O Emmanuel, released in the fall of 2016, debuted at #1 on Billboard's Chart of Traditional Classical Music; O Day of Peace, released in the spring of 2017, a collection of hymn arrangements; Arturo Sandoval’s Christmas at Notre Dame (conductor and producer) is a collaboration with 10-time GRAMMY winner and jazz trumpeter Arturo Sandoval; and Magnificat: Evening Prayer with the Notre Dame Children’s Choir, a collection of commissioned Vespers and Evensong liturgies.